lguangyu/OligotypingAnalysis/README.md

 ### 1. Copy analysis template

-Oligotyping can only be done at per-taxonomy basis.
-Usually it's used to resolve finer taxonomy clusters than genus/species level.
+Oligotyping can only be done at per-taxon basis, as it is meant to resolve the OTUs of an interested taxon beyond genus level.

 The `oligo.prototype` is a analysis template for each targeted taxon.
-So first copy the entire `oligo.prototype` directory for our analysis, we'll use the genus `Acinetobacter` as an exampe in this case:
+The analysis begins with cloning the `oligo.prototype` directory, e.g. one copy for each taxon targetted for analysis.
+Here we'll use the genus `Acinetobacter` as an exampe:

 ```bash
 $ copy -r oligo.prototype/ oligo.acinetobacter/
 ```

-### 2. Pick taxon name
+### 2. Find the full taxonomy

-It is essential to pick the taxonomy subject to this analysis.
+It is essential to correctly find the full name of the taxonomy for analysis.
 This information can be acquired from the `mothur` output.
 We can do a quick `grep` search:

 ```bash
 # get into the mothur2oligo directory